Information for Guests With Special Medical Needs

 We are unable to safely secure oxygen cylinders in our Business and Premium Economy classes at this time due to the size of the seats in these sections of the aircraft.
 Guests requiring the use of oxygen cylinders during flight are therefore currently unable to purchase a Premium fare (guests travelling with oxygen concentrators are not affected).

 Conditions of Carriage

 - The only three acceptable oxygen bottles which can be used on-board Virgin Australia flights are BOC, Air Liquide or Linde.

 - Be Type A, Type B, Type C or Type CD cylinder.

-- Be carried in an approved Air Liquide OxyCare travel pack, BOC OxyCare travel pack or BOC Carry Bag (MEDS for size B cylinder or MEDM for size A, C or CD cylinders) , which must contain a restraint strap to secure the bottle to the aircraft.
+- Be carried in an approved Air Liquide OxyCare travel pack, BOC OxyCare travel pack or BOC Carry Bag, which must contain a restraint strap to secure the bottle to the aircraft.